This page outlines our answers to some of the most frequently asked questions regarding our postgraduate programmes.

 Related fields include degrees in the social sciences and humanities; appropriate backgrounds would differ according to your chosen course of study, but could include psychology, politics, economics, social anthropology, media and/or communications with a sociology component.

 I am an international student, is my GPA good enough to apply?
-What is the equivalence to a 2:1?
+What is the equivalence to a high 2:1?

 Do I need to provide Graduate Record Examination (GRE) test results?